Mike Ahearn: Personal life

 Ahearn was born on November 28, 1878, in Rotherham, England.
 He attended Massachusetts Agricultural College, now the University of Massachusetts Amherst, where he lettered in football, basketball, baseball, and ice hockey.
 Ahearn died on February 5, 1948, in Manhattan, Kansas.

 Legacy

 Kansas State honored Ahearn's coaching success in 1911 by naming its first on-campus athletic field Ahearn Field.
 The location is the current site of Memorial Stadium.
-The school further honored his memory in 1950 with the opening of Ahearn Field House, which currently houses the school's volleyball and indoor track and field teams, and was home to the Kansas State basketball teams from 1950 to 1988.
+The school further honored his memory in 1950 with the opening of Ahearn Field House, which used to house the school's volleyball and indoor track and field teams, and was home to the Kansas State basketball teams from 1950 to 1988.